artificial-brain/quantumcat/README.md

 ## Introduction
-A cross-platform, open-source, high-level quantum computing library so that the quantum community could concentrate on building quantum applications without much effort.
+quantumcat is a platform-independent, open-source, high-level quantum computing library, which allows the quantum community to focus on developing platform-independent quantum applications without much effort.
+## It is based on two principles:
-### Write once and execute on any supported quantum providers using one syntax
+1) Write once and execute on any supported quantum provider using one syntax

+2) quantumcat should enable researchers and developers to create quantum applications using high-level programming in the future so that they can focus on developing quantum applications instead of learning low-level concepts such as gates and circuits

+### Write once
 ```python
 from quantumcat.utils import providers
 num_of_qubits = 2